Can Flamingos Fly? Exploring the Aviation Abilities of these Unique Birds 2023/24

 Why don’t captive flamingos fly away?

-Zoo flamingos are pinioned (part of wing clipped) so they cannot take flight.
+Zoo flamingos are pinioned (part of the wing clipped) so they cannot take flight.
 This allows them to be on display without escaping.

 Can flamingos fly and sleep while flying?